GridPlus/gridplus-sdk/docs/docs/signing.md

 import { signMessage } from 'gridplus-sdk/api/signing';

 // Simple text message
-const message = "Sign this message to prove you own this address";
+const message = 'Sign this message to prove you own this address';
 const result = await signMessage(message);

 // What the user sees on Lattice1: